How ECE Reform works

 ECE Reform develops systems to improve quality of life for children in their early years, especially ideas for ECE and care system change, and takes these proposals to the the government.
 It is designed to ensure that these proposals get taken seriously.

 ECE Reform works as a collective, representing the voices of ECE teachers, owners, managers and others, who want to see the best outcomes for New Zealand children.
-To achieve this, ECE Reform has a process of discussion, followed by support for communication to government (normally the Minister of Education and other Ministers of the Crown).
+To achieve this, ECE Reform has robust and open process of discussion, starting with members, and made publication of discussion documents via social media.
+We then engage in communication to government (normally the Minister of Education and other Ministers of the Crown).

 If you go to a particular project, you will see a bar that shows the progress of that project.
 It looks like this, with one of the boxes highlighted to show where the project is up to.